FaisalAl-Tameemi/intro-to-react/about.md

 Hello :)

 I'm Faisal.
-I currently teach programming @ [Lighthouse Labs](http://lighthouselabs.ca) and I'd like to start sharing guides about doing web development work.
+I'm currently working as Head Instructor @ [Lighthouse Labs](http://lighthouselabs.ca) and I'd like to start sharing short guides on web development for Entrepreneurs, Engineers, Educators and Designers.

 Below is a snapshot of my info and how to reach me.